cksystemsteaching/selfie/book.md

 ./selfie -c selfie.h examples/encoding.c -m 1
 ```

-The output of selfie shows that 85 is in fact 1010101 in binary which in turn may also stand for the uppercase letter U and even other things we learn about below:
+The output of selfie shows that 85 is in fact 1010101 in binary which in turn may also stand for the uppercase letter 'U' and even other things we learn about below:

 ```
 85 in decimal:     85
-'U' in ASCII:      85
+85 in ASCII:       'U'
-"85" string:       85
 85 in hexadecimal: 0x55
 85 in octal:       0o125
 85 in binary:      1010101